-Current assets of \$36,950,067 consist of cash and cash equivalents, receivables, supplies inventory, and prepaid expenses.
+Current assets of \$42,173,455 consist of cash and cash equivalents, restricted cash, receivables, supplies inventory, and prepaid expenses.
 Cash and cash equivalents are maintained at levels necessary to cover current liabilities as they come due.
-Receivables are from customer ambulance services provided, proceeds from insurance recoveries, and the state of Texas cost report reimbursement; supplies inventory is the amount of supplies on hand at the end of the fiscal year, while prepaid expenses are primarily attributed to annual contracts for computer maintenance software.
-Current assets increased from the prior year primarily due to increased balance of cash and cash equivalents.
+Restricted cash relates to the Emergency Physicians Advisory Board ("EPAB"), which was assumed by the Authority during 2017 as a result of the Restated Interlocal Cooperative Agreement ("Interlocal Agreement").
+Receivables are from customer ambulance services provided and the state of Texas Ambulance Services Supplemental Payment Program ("ASSPP") for governmental entities; supplies inventory is the amount of supplies on hand at the end of the fiscal year, while prepaid expenses are primarily attributed to annual contracts for computer maintenance software.
+Current assets increased from the prior year primarily due to the ASSPP that was recorded as a receivable at September 30, 2017, however there was no similar receivable at September 30, 2016 as it was received prior to year-end.

-Capital assets of \$27,036,614 consist of property and equipment, less accumulated depreciation.
+Capital assets of \$28,600,306 consist of property and equipment, less accumulated depreciation.
 The depreciation methods are designed to amortize the cost of assets over their estimated useful lives.
 Estimated useful lives of the major categories of property and equipment are as follows: communication equipment 10 years, data processing equipment and software 3 to 5 years, office furniture and equipment 7 years, building and improvements 7 to 31 1⁄2 years, and ambulance fleet inventory 3 to 5 years.
-Capital assets increased from the prior year primarily due to additions to ambulance fleet, upgrades to dispatch software, and construction of special events center.
+Capital assets increased from the prior year primarily due to additions to ambulance fleet, upgrades to software, improvements to facilities, and construction projects related to covered parking.

-Current liabilities of \$4,315,884 are comprised of current portion of long-term note payable, accounts payable and accrued liabilities, and unearned revenue.
+Current liabilities of \$3,057,485 are comprised of current portion of long-term note payable, accounts payable and accrued liabilities, and unearned revenue.
 Current portion of accounts payable and accrued liabilities are the liabilities, at September 30, for goods and services received prior to the end of the fiscal year.
 Unearned revenue is composed of subscriptions and subsidies received but unearned prior to September 30.
 Subscriptions are being amortized over the period during which the subscriber is allowed to use the Authority's services.
 Subsidies are received on either a monthly, quarterly, or annual basis.
 Subsidies received in advance are recognized as income in the quarter in which they are due.
-Current liabilities increased from the prior year primarily due to an increase in accrued payroll and accrued expenses related to building repairs resulting from hail storm damage, which therefore increased accounts payable and accrued liabilities at September 30, 2016.
+Current liabilities decreased from the prior year primarily due to the decrease in accounts payable and accrued liabilities for building repairs that were related to hail storm damage in fiscal year 2016, but we not paid until fiscal year 2017.